 He took the restaurant napkin that protected his legs and started playing with it in his hands.

 ‘Look how white it is, I’ve always liked whiteness, reminds me of innocence’ he said and looked into her eyes again.
 She smiled.
 Then he quickly threw the napkin behind her neck and pulled her toward himself.
-Her necklace approached the teriyaki again, but this time did not touch it.
+Her necklace approached the sauce again, but this time did not touch it.

 She kissed him and slowly escaped his clutch.
 Just as she was up on both her feet, he grabbed her by the arm and pulled her back, twisting her arm behind her back and pressing her against his body, his other hand slowly touching her midriff.
 The surprised and yet afraid faces were looked at them from all the tables in the restaurant.

 ‘Sir…’ the waiter approached.

 ‘Move back, boy.’
 The man said in an angry voice.
 The waiter stepped back scared.

 Narah laughed ironically, still in his clutch.
 People in the restaurant continued whispering in each other’s ears, and most of them had already taken their phones out to make videos.
 But nobody did a thing to prevent what was about to happen.

 Suddenly, Narah tread on his toes with her heel, using all the strength she could find in that moment.
 He screamed and let go of his grasp.
 Then she turned to him.

 ‘Come on.’
 She provoked him.
 I should have figured that this day would come.

 He punched her in the face, making her lip bleed, and herself – fall to the ground.
 She wiped the blood with the palm of her hand and to her perfectly tanned thigh.
 He leaned over her and she spit the rest of the blood in his face.
 People in the restaurant also kept moving back as if to make space for the action to happen.